Appendix 5 - Normal Immunoglobulins

 The prescription of normal immunoglobulins is not permitted for these conditions.

-A comprehensive list of colour-coded indications can be found on the National Plasma Products Expert Advisory Group Guidelines and Forms page and search for:
+A comprehensive list of colour-coded indications can be found on the National Plasma Products Expert Advisory Group page under Guidelines.

 Treatment with normal immunoglobulins for grey or black indications is considered non-Formulary within NHSAAA.
 Any indication not listed in the National Guidelines is also non-Formulary.
 For grey indications, an Individual Patient Request Form should be completed and approved prior to immunoglobulin supply.
 The form can be found on AthenA / Code of Practice for Medicines Governance / Managed Entry Forms / IPTR application form.